RajV95/sports-slot-booking-webapplication/srs.md

 ## SOFTWARE REQUIREMENT SPECIFICATIONS of DBMS project on ASSB
 > Automation of Sports Slot Booking System four our insititute IIITDM
 ### Database name: SPORTS_SECTION
 We have "sports department" in our institute.
-Under sports department we have 'several sports'.
+Under sports department we have 'several sports'. <br>
 There are 'two' categories of sports, they are "outdoor" and "indoor".
 To play 'indoor games', one has to book slots.
 In indoor sports there are 'Gym', 'Badminton', 'Carrom', 'Chess', 'Table tennis'.
 Slot timings are divided into 'two' groups.
 There are "morning" and "evening":